AlwaysBCoding/arabicio/notes.md

 Conjugation Tables
 ==================

-Conjugation tables will be fully vocalized and consist of (4) separate tables each containing (13) conjugations for a total of 52 conjugations.
+Conjugation tables will be fully vocalized and consist of (4) separate tables each containing (13) conjugations for a total of 52 conjugations. ( Perfect, Imperfect, Jussive, Subjunctive )
+There are (5) conjugations for the Imperative
-Then there are an additional (3) special forms ( Active Participle, Passive Participle, Verbal Noun) These 55 conjugations for a stem in a specific measure will be called the "Base 55" *-* One thing to note is that Form I verbs can have multiple verbal nouns which means that the verbal nouns will be returned in the form of an array
+Then there are an additional (3) special forms ( Active Participle, Passive Participle, Verbal Noun) These 60 conjugations for a stem in a specific measure will be called the "Base 60" *-* One thing to note is that Form I verbs can have multiple verbal nouns which means that the verbal nouns will be returned in the form of an array

 The four tables will be: